 - By Bus: Several city buses stop at Asakusa; also accessible by river cruise boats via Sumida River.

-Best Family Hotels Near Senso-ji Temple
+Family-Friendly Hotels Near Senso-ji Temple in Tokyo

 - Luxury